Spend your fall, winter, or spring in Tucson, Arizona: Is Tucson a good snowbird location?

 - Pima Air & Space Museum: It is the world's largest aerospace museum with over 350 historical aircraft at the display.
 It is also home to Arizona Aviation Hall of Fame.
 10.9 Miles (18 km) from Tucson.

-Activities in Tucson in the winter
+Activities in Tucson in the fall, winter, or spring

 Some of the activities that you can join in Tucson are: